Fishbite/space_invaders/README.md

 If you are interested in where the inspiration came from, please dig deep into the grey cells of the younger me back in the late 1970's :)

-....and a big thanks to Ania who taught me how to get started on this project.
+....and a big thanks to Ania who taught us how to get started on this project.

 Thank you Ania ; )